New Mexico Child Support Laws: Guidelines and Calculations

 - Combine the parents' incomes

-- Round combined income to the nearest $50
+- Round the combined income to the nearest $50

-- Find the corresponding support amount on the Basic Child Support Schedule
+- Find the corresponding basic support amount on the schedule for the number of children

-- Multiply by each parent’s percentage of combined income
+- Multiply by each parent's percentage share of the combined income

-- Add adjustments for child care, health insurance, and other costs
+- Add adjustments for health insurance, child care, and extraordinary expenses

-When each parent has the child at least 35% of the year and shares duties, responsibilities, and expenses, Worksheet B accounts for the time-sharing arrangement in the calculation.
+When each parent has the child at least 35% of the year and shares duties, responsibilities, and expenses, Worksheet B applies.
+This worksheet accounts for the duplicated costs of maintaining two households.
+Each parent's obligation is calculated separately, multiplied by an adjustment factor for time-sharing, and the obligations are offset.
+The parent with the higher adjusted obligation pays the difference to the other parent.

-- Medical and dental insurance: Prorated between parents based on income
+- Medical and dental insurance premiums: Prorated between parents based on their share of combined income

-- Work-related child care: Prorated between parents based on income
+- Work-related child care costs: Prorated between parents based on income share

-- Extraordinary expenses: Uninsured medical/dental costs over $100 per child per year
+- Extraordinary medical and dental expenses: Uninsured costs exceeding $100 per child per year, split proportionally

 How to Modify Child Support in New Mexico